 She represents both what you need and what you attract, and she also signifies the ways in which you act out your disappointment over broken unions.
 These relationships are usually romantic in nature, but may sometimes assume other forms such as business, professional or creative partnerships.

 So, what does your natal Juno says about your perfect partner?

-It’s sign and placement in natal chart reveals the kind of person we are meant to marry.
+Its sign and placement in the natal chart reveals the kind of person we are meant to marry.
 It represents what we need in a mate.
-Some astrologers are of an opinion that Juno represents our ture love or marriage partner.
+Some astrologers are of an opinion that Juno represents our true love or marriage partner.

 Source: The Astrology Book, The Encyclopedia of Heavenly Influences; R. Lewis, James (2003)

 ORDER COMPATIBILITY REPORT IN MY ONLINE SHOP